 Ruth was born in Cleveland, Ohio as one of ten children in a Brady Bunch-type family.
-Ruth has been an equestrian for most of her life and has a deep affection for all animals, particularly livestock.
-A world traveler at a very young age, Ruth enjoys new smells, sights, sounds, and being uncomfortable.
+Ruth has been an equestrian for most of her life and has a deep affection for animals.
+She is a "horse person".

 - interspecies relationships and performance